tonyhoo/chatbot/README.md

-# ChatBot for AutoGluon Demo
+# ChatBot for Falcon Demo

 ## Installation
 * Have Python 3.6 or later installed